Chapter 1: Personal hygiene

 - After the bath, you may want to offer a manicure or pedicure.
 Having cared-for nails sometimes makes a person feel more comfortable.

-A full bath is not necessary every day, but washing the face, underarms, hands, genital area, and back daily makes the person feel fresher.
+A full bath is not necessary every day, but washing the face, underarms, hands, genital area, and back daily can help the person to feel fresh.

 Watch the video for a demonstration and tips on giving a bed bath.